TinuraD/Chat-Bot/README.md

 # Telegram AI Chat Bot 💭

 - Pyrogram Based Telegram AI Chat bot
-- This is also users in [Bolt Backer](https://t.me/boltbackerbot) telegram bot.
+- This is also used in [Bolt Backer](https://t.me/boltbackerbot) telegram bot.

 ## Features
 - Chat bot with many Langaues.